0427bajaj/asmibajaj/README.md

 <br>
 ------------------------------------------<br></P><p><p></p>
 cd, cd .. mkdir, ls, ls -a, git status, clear <br>

-now use cd and older name to go into directory and mkdir and name of folder to create new folder to clear terminal clear cd and folder name to go into the folder cd .. to come out of the folder ls is to list all the files under the folder ls -a can be used to see even hidden file it will also show .git file git status can be used to see the status of project if anything to commit like there is gap in destop and remote repisiorygit status( VS code will show yellow and M on file)
+cd and name of folder to go to the folder/directory cd .. to come out of the folder mkdir and name of folder to create new folder clear terminal clear ls is to list all the files under the folder ls -a can be used to see even hidden file,it will also show .git file git status can be used to see the status of project if anything to commit like there is gap in destop and remote repisiorygit status( VS code will show yellow and M on file)
 <br>
 ------------------------------------------<br></P><p><p></p>
 add- scrren shot, modified, staged,commit <br>

 untract file/ new file- are git do not know what is in the file as screen shot /add was never taken modified- is changed stage- engagement- is screen shot taken- is file is ready to commit, after modification & adding 3rd stage is staged before commit commit- wedding phase- unchanged file, all screen shot has been taken by git, nothing is untracked
 <br>
-------------------------------------------<br></P><p><p></p>
 >> stay in the folder that has file in it eg
 PS C:\Users\P3056738\OneDrive - Charter Communications\Desktop\gitdesktopfolder\asmibajaj>
 <br>